ZhichaoZhong/wiki2bio/README.md

 Details of table-to-text generation can be found [here](https://tyliupku.github.io/papers/aaai2018_liu.pdf).
 The implementation is based on Tensorflow 1.0.0 and Python 2.7.

+## 2020-05-20
+This a fork of the original package.
+The purpose is to configure it for the databricks+s3 environment.
+## ToDo
+1. [ ] Replace the ROUGE by pure python codes or simply remove it
+2. [ ] Make a setup.py file so that the package can be pip-installed
+3. [ ] Change the hard-coded paths to variables.

 # Model Overview
 <p align="center"><img width="85%" src="doc/frame.png"/></p>
 wiki2bio is a natural language generation task which transforms Wikipedia infoboxes to corresponding biographies.